rackerlabs/design-system/_component_design/popovers.md

 ## When to use

-Use a popover for small Create, Read, Edit, or Delete workflows that preserve context.
+Use a popover for small Create, Read, Update (edit), or Delete (CRUD) workflows that preserve context.
 If a large workflow is required, consider creating a new page.

 {% endcolumn %}